senocular/senocular.github.com/articles/js_pitfalls_of_proxy.md

 //> 1
 ```

-Without the workaround, normally you'd also see "get: anotherMethod" getting logged.
-However, because this workaround involves removing the proxy as the receiver (`this` value) of accessor property access and method calls, traps for the proxy won't be able to work except for those being made at the top level directly from the proxy instance.
+Without the workaround, you'd also see "get: anotherMethod" getting logged.
+However, because this workaround involves removing the proxy as the receiver (the `this` value) of accessor property access and method calls, traps in those calls will go unhandled.

 ## Internal slot access

-Like with private member access, internal slot access will also fail when done through a proxy.
+As with private member access, internal slot access will also fail when done through a proxy.
 Internal slots are internal properties not accessible to JavaScript directly.

 Maps and Sets use an internal slot called `[[MapData]]` to store the values within their collections.
 If this is accessed through a proxy, it will throw an error.

 ```javascript
 const set = new Set();